Diocese of Gubbio: Suffragan

 From time immemorial, the bishops of Gubbio had been directly subordinate (suffragans) of the Holy See (Papacy), with no supervisory archbishop intervening, and were therefore required to attend Roman synods.
 But in 1563 the situation was altered.
 In his bull Super universas of 4 June 1563, Pope Pius IV reorganized the administration of the territories of the March of Ancona by creating a new archbishopric by elevating the bishop and Archdiocese of Urbino.
 He created the new ecclesiastical province of Urbino, which was to include the dioceses of Cagli, Pesaro, Fossombrone, Montefeltro, Senigallia. and Gubbio.
 But, as a result of the resistance begun by Bishop Mariano Savelli, it was not until the eighteenth century that Urbino could exercise effective metropolitan jurisdiction.

 In the 15th century, the dukedoms of Montefeltro and Urbino fell into the hands of the della Rovere family.
 But the family did not prosper, in terms of male heirs.
 In 1623, the aged duke, Francesco Maria II lost his only son to an epileptic seizure.
 Without suitable collateral relatives, he determined to leave his dukedoms to the Papacy, and, on 30 April 1624, the appropriate documents were registered in Rome.
 Taddeo Barberini, the nephew of Pope Urban VIII, took formal possession and appointed a governor, though Duke Francesco Maria continued to rule during his lifetime.
 When he died on 23 April 1631, Urbino, and Gubbio along with it, was incorporated into the Papal States.

 In accordance with the decree Christus Dominus, chapter 40, of the Second Vatican Council, on 15 August 1972 Pope Paul VI issued the decree Animorum utilitate, in which he changed the status of the diocese of Perugia, from being directly dependent upon the Holy See to being a Metropolitan archdiocese.
 The ecclesiastical province of Perugia was to contain as suffragans the dioceses of Assisi, Citta di Castello, Citta della Pieve, Foligno, Nocera and Tadinum, and Gubbio.
 The diocese of Gubbio ceased to be dependent upon the archdiocese of Urbino.

 Synods

 A diocesan synod was an irregularly held, but important, meeting of the bishop of a diocese and his clergy.
 Its purpose was (1) to proclaim generally the various decrees already issued by the bishop; (2) to discuss and ratify measures on which the bishop chose to consult with his clergy; (3) to publish statutes and decrees of the diocesan synod, of the provincial synod, and of the Holy See.

 Bishop Alessandro Sperelli (1644–1672) presided over seven diocesan synods; one was held on 10—12 July 1646, and another on 7—9 June 1650.
+Bishop Sostegno Maria Cavalli (1725–1747) held a diocesan synod in Gubbio in 1725; he held another on 13—15 September 1728.
+Bishop Vincenzo Massi (1821–1839) held a diocesan synod on 5—7 June 1827.